Switzerland Company Registration in 2023-24

 - The banking laws particularly the rules on banking secrecy in Switzerland provide immense protection to foreign businessmen and investors.

 - Switzerland is a highly developed country in regards to infrastructure and research direction and offers companies the most modern facilities to grow.

 - Several reputed international companies and businesses have their headquarters in Switzerland which has earned it its reputation as a place of security and stability over the long term.

 The principal cost of company registration in Switzerland are:

-- Registration cost: The standard cost of registration will be the sum of 212 EUR (CHF 244) However, the amount varies by the Swiss area you decide to register your company.
+- Registration cost: The standard cost of registration of an LLC is approximately CHF420.
+However, the amount varies by the Swiss area you decide to register your company.

 - Virtual office prices about 120 EUR per month: With an online office in Switzerland you’ll get an official registered office that is required to establish a Swiss business;

-- Minimal share capital: There are a variety of businesses that need the minimum share capital at the time of incorporation, for instance, the GmbH is required to have 17.660 EUR (20000 CHF);
+- Minimal share capital: There are a variety of businesses that need the minimum share capital at the time of incorporation, for instance, the GmbH is required to have 20000 CHF.

 - Accounting expenses start at 180 EUR/month: The price includes taxation and bookkeeping assistance.

 Book end-to-end experts consultation with Odint company formation experts